willtemperley/leaflet-map/README.md

 All JS classes inherit from LeafletCore which will invoke the required method on "obj", the actual leaflet object defined by subclasses.

+Options object are simply serialized and sent as a JSON argument to a constructor.
+This works in the majority of cases, however the Icon class can't be passed this way, although it is really an options object, it must be constructed explicitly client side.

 ### Algorithmic generation of bindings

 Much of the code is boilerplate; the real heavy lifting is done by LeafletJS iteslf.